 The old guy, who had been chatting with his neighbors, looks at me and grins.

-I have a camera slung around my shoulder, which too obviously identifies me as a tourist.
+I have a camera slung over my shoulder, which too obviously identifies me as a tourist.

 He nods and smiles, “Good!”, and demonstrates how to prepare the fish: he takes the slice of lemon and rubs off the salt and scales.